carrineblank/MicrO/README.md

 ***NOTICE REGARDING IRI ADDRESSES***

 IRI addresses for imported ontology terms and for MicrO-specific terms are currently temporary.
-They will be replaced with the correct purl addresses, once a domain name has been approved by OBO (request is pending in the OBO-Discuss-List), and after we have better acquainted ourselves with OBO purl conventions!
+They will be replaced with purl addresses soon.